jovanyz/VESC_OW_Lights_Web/README.md

 Default WiFi name is "myVESC", and default password is "yourpassword".
 Once connected, visit the web address: http://192.168.4.1 .
 All website commands will be sent to the LEDs on clicking Apply.

-Personal LED parameters can be set in config.h.
+Personal LED parameters should be set in config.h.

 You must download the VescUart Arduino library for this code to work: https://github.com/SolidGeek/VescUart